The Sūtra

 The Buddha emphatically remarked:

-“Ananda, to abet others in
+“Ananda, to abet others in killing is more sinful than

-killing is more sinful than to kill with one’s own hand!
+to kill with one’s own hand!
 Why?
-Some are made to
+Some are made to kill as servants, maids,

-kill as servants, maids, foolish or petty fellows; they know not what is sinful
+foolish or petty fellows; they know not what is sinful and what is blissful;

-and what is blissful; some are commanded to kill as executioners carrying out
+some are commanded to kill as executioners carrying out the orders of their

-the orders of their county mayors as superiors, not out of their own will.
-In
+county mayors as superiors, not out of their own will.
+In such cases, though

-different motivations, accordingly the consequences must vary in terms of
+accordingly the consequences must vary in terms of gravity.
+Those who abet

-gravity.
-Those who abet others in killing, called instigators, commit the sin
+others in killing, called instigators, commit the sin of killing on purpose,

-of killing on purpose, i.e., deliberately.
-They have harbored in their heart
+i.e., deliberately.
+They have harbored in their heart both folly and

-the Three Noble Treasures -- the Buddha, the Dharma, and the Samgha.
-They have proven unworthy of their own conscience;
+Noble Treasures -- the Buddha, the Dharma, and the Samgha.
+They have proven

-because doing injury to sentient beings causes them uneasiness at their hearts.
+unworthy of their own conscience; because doing injury to sentient beings

-They have committed a capital sin of the gravest kind.
+causes them uneasiness at their hearts.
+They have committed a capital sin of

 “They are caught in the vicious circle of hatred